 What is Clavacillin used for in dogs?

-Clavacillin is an antibiotic that treats bacterial infections, like gum disease, skin and soft tissue infections, and E. coli.
+Clavacillin or amoxicillin trihydrate/ clavulanate potassium is an antibiotic that treats bacterial infections, like periodontal infections and other gum disease, skin and soft tissue infections in general, and E. coli.
 This drug has few side effects and comes in two forms: tablet and liquid.
 Your vet might prescribe Clavacillin for your dog to fight mild-to-moderate infections.

 Is Clavacillin a strong antibiotic?

-Clavacillin is a strong antibiotic that treats a variety of infections such as wounds.
+Clavacillin is a strong antibiotic against susceptible strains of bacteria.
 However, it can’t treat every infection and might not be the best option for a serious infection that requires immediate intervention.
 Your vet could let you know if Clavacillin works for your dog or not.

 Is Clavacillin the same as amoxicillin?